Skip to main content

 mercury_list_webhooks

-List all registered webhook endpoints in your Mercury workspace to audit configurations, find webhook IDs before updates or deletions, or verify that delivery targets are active.
+List all webhook endpoints in your Mercury workspace for audit, finding IDs before updates, or verifying registered delivery targets.

 Instructions